3D-BioInfo-PT/3d-bioinfo-pt.github.io/annual_meeting/annual_meeting_12_2022.md

 ### By car
 To reach ITQB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
 Then, follow the signs to Nova Oeiras.

+### Accommodation
+[Hotel Moov Oeiras](https://hotelmoov.com/hoteis/lisboa/) is providing a discount for meeting participants, with code 'BIOINFOPT'.

 # Partners

 <div style="display:flex;align-items:center;justify-content:center;">